BallisticLA/RandBLAS/rtd/source/FAQ.rst

   The RandBLAS API is also as close as possible to the BLAS API while remaining polymorphic.
 Some may find this decision dubious, since the BLAS API is notoriously cumbersome for new users.
-We believe that these downsides are made up for by the flexibilty and portability of a BLAS-like API.
+We believe that these downsides are made up for by the flexibility and portability of a BLAS-like API.
 It is also our hope that popular high-level libraries that already wrap BLAS might find it straightforward to define similar wrappers for RandBLAS.

 DenseDist and SparseDist are simple structs.
 Why bother having constructors for these classes, when you could just use initialization lists?